 She was raised in a home where gardening was of special importance, surrounded by tropical plants and fruit trees.
-Her mother used to tell her that plants should be treated with care.
 Concern for deforestation and destruction of nature has accompanied her throughout her life.
 She expresses constant interest in nature and its importance to human life.
-Her love for nature and the essence of the planet earth is reflected in her art work.
+Her love for nature and the essence of the planet earth is reflected in part of her artwork.

-Her mother was a painter, while her father used to display paintings made by renowned Venezuelan artists such as Joaquín Caicedo, Luis Ordaz, Virgilio Trompiz, Trino Orozco, López Méndez, Alirio Rodríguez, Tomas Golding, Luis Salazar, and Manuel Cabre, among others.
-She enjoyed her own gallery at home full of landscapes, naturalism, some cubism, and a lot of Venezuelan impressionism.
+Her mother was a painter, and her father was a dealer of Venezuelan art.
+Growing up, she enjoyed her own gallery at home full of landscapes, naturalism, some cubism, and Venezuelan impressionism.